 STAGE 4: Exhibition and Prizes

-The artworks from all fourteen finalists will be showcased as part of the tercentenary exhibition, Grinling Gibbons: Centuries in the making opening in August 2021.
+The artworks from all eleven finalists will be showcased as part of the tercentenary exhibition, Grinling Gibbons: Centuries in the making opening in August 2021.

-Two first place winners, as well as the Parton’s Award winner will also be awarded places at the annual Prince’s Foundation Summer School in 2022.
+Two first place winners, as well as the Patron’s Award winner, will also be awarded places at the annual Prince’s Foundation Summer School in 2022.
 This will be a once in a lifetime opportunity to participant in this prestigious programme designed to develop knowledge of traditional architecture, design, building and repair techniques and how these can be applied in the 21st century.

 In a spirit of celebration of Grinling Gibbons’ legacy, emerging carvers, apprentices and students engaged in the study of carving and craftsmanship are invited to create radically new works of art, which nevertheless take as their point of inspiration, Grinling Gibbons and this theme.